solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 > - Reading `ClientApp/src/views/UserProfile.tsx` to see what fields the frontend expects
 >
 > **⚠️ I noticed something:**
-> `ProductController.cs` uses `IDistributedCache` with a 5-minute TTL for GET requests.
-Since `UserProfile.tsx` fetches this data frequently, I'll apply the same caching strategy to improve performance.
+> Some of your GET endpoints use `IDistributedCache` with a 5-minute TTL.
+Since user profiles are read frequently but rarely updated, I'll apply the same caching strategy here.
 >
 > **Here's my plan:**
 > 1. Create `Controllers/UserController.cs` following the pattern in `ProductController.cs`